qutip/qutip/qutip/nonmarkov/bofin/README.md

 ## Example notebooks

-There are several example notebooks illustrating usage of the code, in the `example_notebooks` folder.
+There are several example notebooks illustrating usage of the code, in the `examples` folder.

 ## Running tests